 Patrick Carter, MD

 Dr. Carter is the Principal Investigator and Director of the U-M Injury Prevention Center, Associate Professor and a board-certified emergency physician in the Department of Emergency Medicine at the University of Michigan, and Youth Violence Content Lead at the U-M Injury Prevention Center.

 Dr. Carter’s research aims to understand the epidemiology and characteristics of firearm violence among urban youth and minority populations.
 Specifically, Dr. Carter has published an analysis characterizing the high rates of firearm possession and illegal methods of firearm acquisition among assault-injured youth seeking emergency department care.
-He is also the PI of a daily survey study looking at the contextual aspects of firearm violence events among youth in inner-city settings.
+He is also the Principal Investigator of a daily survey study looking at the contextual aspects of firearm violence events among youth in inner-city settings.